yjyao/practical-python/Notes/02_Working_with_data/07_Objects.md

 >>>
 ```

-Make sure you understand what’s happening in the above code.
+Make sure you understand what's happening in the above code.
 In the
 loop, the `func` variable is one of the type conversion functions
 (e.g., `str`, `int`, etc.) and the `val` variable is one of the values
 like `'AA'`, `'100'`.
 The expression `func(val)` is converting a